PierrunoYT/habit-tracker/README.md

 5. Open a Pull Request

 ## 🐛 Troubleshooting

+### Common Issues

+#### API Connection Issues
+- Ensure the backend server is running on port 3001
+- Verify that `NEXT_PUBLIC_API_URL` in frontend's `.env.local` ends with `/api`
+- If you get JSON parsing errors, check that the API URL is correctly configured
+- Try restarting both frontend and backend servers after changing environment variables

 ### Windows
 - If you encounter EACCES errors, run PowerShell as Administrator